Pronunciation does matter, have you heard about the

 Wife: You never were much of a singer, dear.

-Philosopher: Philosopher: The different colours are all perfectly arbitrary.
-They all blend into each other and it is impossible to say when one ends and the other begins.
+Philosopher: The different colours are all perfectly arbitrary.
+They all blend into each other and it is impossible to say where one ends and another begins.

 Wife: Then why did you insist on painting the bathroom magnolia, dear?